stephenh/tessell/docs/tutorial.md

 `StubTextBox.press` is a helper method that takes a char and fires dummy key down, key press, and key up events (but no change event or blur event).
 After calling `press('b')`, we see that the `nameLeft` label got updated to "46 left".

-The last test tests the submit button:
+The last test asserts the submit button works:

     @Test
     public void saving() {